Different Ways To Share State In Svelte 5

 Universal Reactivity

-Svelte 5 introduced a new universal system of reactivity named runes which means that you can use the same reactivity system inside and outside Svelte components as long as the file name includes the .svelte
+In Svelte 5 you can use the same reactivity system (signals) inside and outside Svelte components thanks to the new rune syntax.

 In this post I’m going to go over the different ways you can export and share reactive state in Svelte 5 using functions, classes and property accessors.